|

 Nobel Foundation to take care of Nobel's fortune and organise the

+award of prizes.
 Nobel's instructions named a Norwegian Nobel

 Committee to award the Peace Prize, the members of whom were